Yosef Weitz: Views and opinions

 Weitz was an advocate of population transfer.
 As the 1948 Palestine war unfolded, he confided to his diary in April that he had drawn up a list of Arab villages to be cleansed to enable Jewish settlement, and had also drawn up a list of land disputes with Arabs that he thought should be resolved by military means.
 According to Nur Masalha and Benny Morris an unofficial Transfer Committee was established in May 1948 composed of Weitz, Danin and Sasson.
 Historian Efraim Karsh however, wrote that although Weitz spoke of establishing a transfer committee, Ben-Gurion rejected the idea, and no such committee was ever established.

 In his capacity as director of the Forestry Department, he initiated projects to destroy Arab property, ordering personnel to create obstacles for Arabs attempting to return to cultivate their fields, to destroy villages, and to render habitable other villages in order to enable Jewish settlement.
 He had discussed these activities with Ben-Gurion on June 8, and according to his diary, gained the latter's approval.
 On June 22, 1941 he wrote in his diary: "The land of Israel is not small at all, if only the Arabs were removed, and its frontiers enlarged a little, to the north up to the Litani, and to the east including the Golan Heights...with the Arabs transferred to northern Syria and Iraq...Today we have no other alternative...We will not live here with Arabs."

 With regard to the problem of expelled Palestinians endeavouring to return later in 1948, Weitz suggested to Ben-Gurion on September 26 that a policy of relentless harassment (hatrada) by every available means was necessary in order to quash any such return.

 Commemoration

 The Ma'ale Yosef Regional Council and Moshav Talmei Yosef are named for Yosef Weitz.

-Movie
+Blue Box

-Weitz’ great-granddaughter Michal Weits made a documentary film about Yosef Weitz, Blue Box (Israel/Canada/Belgium 2021, 82 minutes).
+Weitz's great-granddaughter, Michal Weits, directed a documentary, Blue Box (Israel/Canada/Belgium 2021, 82 minutes), on her great-grandfather's role in the acquisition of land in Palestine, both before and after the creation of the State of Israel.
+The film's title refers to the Jewish National Fund's 'Blue Boxes', which were used in a successful fundraising campaign to support the purchase of land in Palestine.
+Yosef Weitz was the man who orchestrated the acquisition of land from absentee landowners, which generally involved the eviction of tenant farmers, as he himself recorded in his private diaries.